Apple

 • photos of whiteboards, notes, checks, and similar items screenshots you no longer require large videos you dislike

-You can manually go through your library and remove these photos and videos, but an iPhone app like Gemini Photos is a faster and more convenient option.
+You can manually go through your Library and remove these photos and videos, but an iPhone app like Gemini Photos is a faster and more convenient option.
 Here’s how to use it to free up space on your iPhone:

 • Launch Gemini Photos after downloading it.
-It will begin scanning your library automatically.
+It will begin scanning your Library automatically.

 • All photos will be pre-selected, but you can deselect any that you no longer require.